Zuckerberg charity hires pollster, reignites political speculation (again)

 The organization has also tapped Jessica Santillo, a former assistant press secretary at the White House; Amy Dudley, a press secretary for former Vice President Joe Biden; Jim Shelton, former deputy secretary of the Department of Education; Ken Mehlman, a former campaign manager for President George W. Bush; and John Bailey, a former education adviser to Bush.

-Brent Coburn, the former national communications director for President Obama's re-election campaign, joined the philanthropy last year.
+Brent Colburn, the former national communications director for President Obama's re-election campaign, joined the philanthropy last year.

 The hires account for just a small fraction of an organization with more than 100 staffers, including scientists, engineers and education policy experts.
 But the growing list of former politicos on staff has raised eyebrows in the media and among political strategists.